 JS Tech’s founder first became aware of the Lycée Jean Baptiste Pointe du Sable school in Haiti in 2014, while developing an iPad application for distance learning among students.
 One of the school’s founders volunteered to test the app, but was met with a pretty big obstacle: the school had no internet connection.

-JS Tech first became aware of the Lycée Jean Baptiste Pointe du Sable school in Haiti in 2014, while developing an iPad application for distance learning among students.
-Joe met Olivier, one of the school’s founders, who volunteered to test the application at his school, but had no internet connection to support it.
-After traveling to Haiti on an exploratory mission in February 2015, Joe discovered that ISP (internet service provider) Digitel had created a rudimentary campus network that had fallen into disrepair.
-Nearly all of the repeaters placed by the ISP were non-functional, so most of the 30+ acre campus went without wi-fi.
+On an exploratory mission in February 2015, engineers discovered that internet service provider Digitel had created a rudimentary campus network that had fallen into disrepair.
+Nearly all of the repeaters placed by the ISP were non-functional, so most of the 30+ acre campus went without wifi.

 Without wifi, students were falling into the digital divide; they couldn’t access information, educational applications, or even a means to connect with others.